 As an underclassman at OU, I worked with Ubisoft’s College Media Program to write video game reviews for our student newspaper, The Post.
 You can click on this link to see an archive of all my work at The Post.

-Since early 2018, I have become increasingly interested in esports, particularly the Overwatch League.
+Since early 2018, I became increasingly interested in esports, particularly the Overwatch League.
 As a senior, I was a team captain and flex player for an Overwatch team made of OU students that competed in Open Division.
 I was also the starting off-tank for the team representing my university in Tespa’s national and regional collegiate brackets.

 I have extensive knowledge of Overwatch and OWL as a competitive player, viewer and can analyze plays as they happen.